AaltoAsia/O-MI/README.md

 File application.conf is the main connfiguration file that is read at start.

+`omi-service` configuration options:

 `interface = "0.0.0.0"`

-Defines at which interface or hostname O-MI Node is started.
+Defines at which interface ip or hostname to bind the O-MI Node.
+O-MI Node accepts O-MI messages only for this address.
+Use `"0.0.0.0"` for binding to all interfaces.

 `port = 8080`

 Defines which port O-IM Node listens for HTTP requests.

+`external-agent-interface = "localhost"`

+Defines interface used for listening sensor updates of external agents.
+Should be restricted to localhost or LAN ip, otherwise anyone could send sensor data from the internet.

-`agent-input-port = 8181`
+`external-agent-port = 8181`

-Defines port used for listening external agents' sensor updates.
+Defines port used for listening sensor updates of external agents.

 `num-latest-values-stored = 10`

 Defines how many latest values are stored for each sensor.

 `settings-read-odfpath = "Objects/OMI-Service/Settings/"`

 Defines path in O-DF hierarchy where values of the settings can be found.